euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

 results, chaining filters and caching results locally.
 This effectively reduces the number of requests to the remote server, which speeds up data retrieval process.
-The package covers full ChEMBL web services functionality so allows users to retrieve data as well as perform chemical computations without installing chemistry toolkits.
+The package covers full ChEMBL web services functionality, allowing users to retrieve data as well as perform chemical computations without installing chemistry toolkits.